CarolineZhu/decade/README.md

 - ~~Use os.path.join instead of `+`~~
 - Use git to make sure the local code is the latest version (if local-path is exist)
 - Remove --download option, and download the code automatically if the local-path is not exist
+- Remove the query for if the debug server is ready (maybe can use a loop to see if the PyCharm process's binding port is right)